mmartin0/foaas/README.md

 ## /spock/:name/

-Will return content of the form ':nameeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee' with Zachary Qunto (as Spock) screaming in the background.
+Will return content of the form ':nameeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee' with Zachary Quinto (as Spock) screaming in the background.

 Forked from FOAAS.